How To Prepare & Install Natural Grass Sod

-Tips on how to properly prepare your landscape and install turfgrass sod.
+Tips on how to properly prepare your landscape and install natural grass sod.

-Installing natural turfgrass sod will enhance the beauty and environment surrounding your property.
+Installing natural grass sod will enhance the beauty and environment surrounding your property.
 The long-term benefits of installing sod make it an ideal choice for homeowners, businesses, and municipalities.

 The Nursery Sod Growers Association is pleased to provide you with some tips to help you prepare your location for successful installation.